-Walking in France, the Alps or Pyrenees, you will see herds of sheep or goats.
-Maybe you will see a shepherd with them, part of a timeless tradition.
+Walking in the French Alps or the Pyrenees, you will frequently come across herds of cows, sheep or goats.
+The sound of the bells tinkling is all part of the Alps.
+Maybe you will see a shepherd with them.
+The scene is all part of the timeless traditions in the mountains.

 What are these dogs?